BMorearty/battleforthenet-widget/README.md

      * default theme.
      */
     theme: 'slow',

     /*
+     * Or if you want your own custom theme, specify its properties here.
+     * Specify all four options: `className`, `logos`, `headline`, and `body`.
+     *
+     * className: 'money', 'stop', 'slow', or 'without'.
+     * logos: array that may include 'images/money.png', 'images/stop.png',
+     *   'images/slow.png', 'images/stop_gradient.png', 'images/money_gradient.png'.
+     * headline: your modal headline, as a string.
+     * body: your modal body, as a string.
+     */
+    theme: {
+      className: 'money',
+      logos: ['images/money.png', 'images/stop.png'],
+      headline: 'Your headline here.',
+      body: 'Your body here.'
+    },

+    /*
      * Choose from 'fp' for Free Press, 'dp' for Demand Progress or
      * 'fftf' for Fight for the Future.
 Omit this property to randomly split